pathikdevani/EasyREST/README.md

 # EasyREST (Java + Javascript (Google V8 engine) Pool)

-Using this java project we can write server script in javasctipt with better performance than NodeJs in terms of performance.
+Using this java project we can write server script in javasctipt with and faster than NodeJs in terms of performance.

 ## Getting Started